dhmunro/dudley/README.md

 # The Dudley Layout Language

-Dudley is a data description language which has roughly the same scope as HDF5 or PDB metadata, plus many features of XDR.
-Dudley code is a UTF-8 text file or stream (using any newline convention) that describes the layout of data in a file, which may also contain parameter values describing multidimensional array shapes.
-A complete program in the Dudley language is called a "layout".
-A Dudley layout file has the preferred name extension ".dud"; the layout may be appended to the end of a binary data file to create a single self-describing binary file.
+Dudley is a data description language which has roughly the same scope as HDF5 or PDB metadata, plus some features of XDR.
+Dudley code is a human readable UTF-8 text file or stream (using any newline convention) that describes the layout of binary data in a file - exactly where in the file each data array is written.
+Python and C libraries are provided.
+Dudley features:

-A Dudley layout can precisely describe where and how the data is stored in a particular binary file, like HDF5 or PDB metadata.
-Dudley can also describe a parametrized layout which can apply to a wide range of individual binary files or streams having the same variables but different array shapes.
-This capability is similar to XDR - a single description may be used to interpret multiple data streams.

-The Dudley data model is designed to be highly compatible with numpy.
-Dudley arrays are modeled on the numpy ndarray, and Dudley also supports lists and string-keyed dicts (called groups after HDF5).
-These non-array structures resemble JSON arrays and objects, respectively.
-However, unlike JSON, Dudley does not allow you to interleave the data itself with its description.

-By allowing you to parametrize array shapes, a single Dudley layout could, for example, serve as a template for every restart dump file for a physics simulation program - individual restart files would not need to contain any metadata at all (beyond the parameter values specific to them, as defined in the layout).
-Note that with comments, such a layout can also serve to document the meaning of every variable required to describe the simulation state at a given time.
-The simulation program could also generate custom dump files specified by smaller Dudley templates unique to each run.

-In this template mode, Dudley also supports parallel processing dumps to multiple files, each containing only the blocks of the simulation owned by a subset of the processors.
+  * Very simple data model consists of multidimensional arrays aggregated into named groups and anonymous lists (like JSON objects and arrays).
+  * Human readable layout description encourages you to think carefully about how you store your data.
+By adding comments a layout file you can document your data.
+  * Fully compatible with numpy/scipy.
+  * Array dimensions can be parameters stored in the data stream so that a single layout can describe many different datasets (like XDR).
+You can easily design and describe small datasets to exchange information with collaborators.

+Data arrays are multidimensional arrays of numbers, boolean values, or text characters (ASCII or Unicode).
+You can specify byte order and size in bytes of numbers, but floating point numbers are assumed to be in one of the IEEE-754 standard formats, and integers are assumed to be two's complement.
+Dudley data types can also be compounds built from these primitive types (numpy record dtypes or C structs).

+The Dudley data model is highly compatible with the python numpy library - and therefore scientific computing in general.
+In a typical numpy program, datasets are built up from basic variables that are ndarrays (multidimensional arrays of numbers, strings, or structs), aggregated using groups (name-to-variable mappings, realized as dicts in python) and lists (index-to-anonymous-variable mappings).
+These aggregates match the JSON object and array structures.
+The top level group in a Dudley layout is analogous to the root folder in a file system, where named members of a group can be data arrays, groups, or lists of arrays, groups, and lists.

+Both HDF5 and PDB permit the same general tree structure of named variables, but neither has direct support for lists of unnamed arrays.
+It is possible to produce a Dudley layout which describes much or all of the data in an HDF5 or PDB file - that is, you can very often use an HDF5 or PDB file without modification as the binary stream described by a Dudley layout.

 Dudley layouts are completely transparent - you know exactly where your data is being stored, and how much you will need to read back in